Drill Sergeant Manager

 The group of techs whom he supervises are between the ages of 23 and 35 years old.
 Many people know by now, supervising “Millennials” is a difficult group to manage.
 I believe it takes an exceptional manager to supervise these young men and be successful.
 The “military type” service manager treated the Millennials like army privates, and he was the “Drill Sergeant” manager.
 As a result, it did not work, not even a little.

-Being a “Drill Sergeant” Manager supervising Millennials is not easy, more like impossible!
+Being a “Drill Sergeant” manager supervising millennials employees is not easy, more like impossible!

 Because these types of incidents occurred regularly, I could see that the attitude of everyone changing.
 The shop culture rapidly turned negative and the production declined.
 When this happened, it was the beginning of the end for that manager!
-As a result, the Drill Sargent had to be replaced!
+As a result, I knew I had to replace the Drill Sargent!

 Screaming at employees never produces good results!

 The owner had to react to this problem immediately, or there would have been massive turnover in the shop.
 I have seen in many of my former clients, one person in a company can change the whole culture of a company.
 The culture change can either be good or bad.
-So, when and if the change is bad, quick decisions are required.
+So, when and if the change is bad, make quick decisions.

 Employee turnover in any company is a huge problem, especially with this company that was already struggling.
-Therefore, the decision had to be made immediately to terminate the Drill Sergeant.
+Therefore, the decision was made immediately to terminate the Drill Sergeant.

 The owners terminated the Drill Sergeant and promoted a young man with a materially different management style.
 He treated the employees in the department with respect and using excellent communication skills.
 He was 30 years old with a friendly personality.
 The group of technicians was happy with the change.
 The owners were concerned about his product knowledge was not ideal for the position.
 I felt that he would grow into the job because of his personality worked well with the people who he was managing.